Indian Freedom Fighters: Heroes of Independence

 • Famously Known As: Father of Revolutionary Thoughts

-Famously known as Punjab Kesari, he was one of the extremist members of the Indian National Congress.
+Lala Lajpat Rai, famously known as Punjab Kesari, or the “Lion of Punjab”, and he was one of the extremist members of the Indian National Congress.
 He formed a trio with Bipin Chandra Pal and Bal Gangadhar Tilak to be known as Lal-Bal-Pal where they executed several revolutionary activities.
 He led the Punjab Protest against the Jallianwala Incident and Non-Cooperation Movement.
-He fought against the Simon Commission Protest and lost his life because of a lathi charge by the Britishers

 • Born: 28 January 1865, Dhudike